jefebromden/jefebromden.github.io/content/posts/html-styling.md

 <h1 style="color: green;">Leonard Shelby</h1>
 ```

-## Inline Styles
+### Inline Styles
-This type is useful to test your style before using it on external stylesheet.
+This method is useful to test your style before using it on external stylesheet.
 Also, some *frameworks* use it to *inject* styles using this method.

 To use it, inside a *html tag*, and before *body tag*, add a style tag inside a *head tag*.
 Valid CSS must be placed inside the style tag.
 ```html